O'Reilly Auto Parts: Company history

-Expansion

-Mergers and acquisitions

-On January 30, 1998, O'Reilly merged with Hi/LO Auto Supply, adding 182 auto parts stores in Texas and Louisiana, as well as a distribution center in Houston.
-The Hi/LO acquisition made O’Reilly one of the top 10 auto parts chains in the country.
 On April 25, 2000, the firm announced the purchase of KarPro Auto Parts, which included a 66,000 square-foot distribution center in Little Rock, Arkansas, and 14 KarPro stores.

-On October 1, 2001, O'Reilly purchased Mid-State Automotive Distributors, Inc., adding 82 additional auto parts stores in seven states, as well as two distribution centers.
+On October 1, 2001, O'Reilly Auto Parts purchased Mid-State Automotive Distributors, Inc., adding 82 additional auto parts stores in seven states, as well as two distribution centers.
 The acquisition made the firm one of the top five auto parts chains in the country.
-It added its eleventh distribution center in Atlanta, Georgia in March 2005.
+It added its twelfth distribution center in Atlanta, Georgia in March 2005.

-On May 31, 2005, O'Reilly purchased Midwest Automotive Distributors, Inc., adding 72 retail locations in Minnesota, Montana, North Dakota, South Dakota, Wisconsin, and Wyoming, as well as two distribution centers located in Minnesota and Montana.

-On July 11, 2008, the company completed the largest acquisition in its history with the purchase of CSK Auto, adding 1,273 stores in 12 states.
-This, combined with past acquisitions, made O’Reilly the third largest auto parts chain in the country after Advance Auto Parts and AutoZone.
+On May 31, 2005, O'Reilly Auto Parts purchased Midwest Automotive Distributors, Inc., adding 72 retail locations in Minnesota, Montana, North Dakota, South Dakota, Wisconsin, and Wyoming, as well as two distribution centers located in Minnesota and Montana.
+On July 11, 2008, O'Reilly Auto Parts completed the largest acquisition in its history with the purchase of CSK Auto, adding 1,273 stores in 12 states.
+This, combined with past acquisitions, made O’Reilly Auto Parts the third largest auto parts chain in the country after Advance Auto Parts and AutoZone.

-In December 2012, O'Reilly announced it was purchasing the auto parts business of VIP Parts, Tires and Service, a Lewiston, Maine-based chain of 56 auto parts stores and service centers with locations in Maine, New Hampshire, and Massachusetts, and one distribution center in Maine.
+In December 2012, O'Reilly Auto Parts announced it was purchasing the auto parts business of VIP Parts, Tires and Service, a Lewiston, Maine-based chain of 56 auto parts stores and service centers with locations in Maine, New Hampshire, and Massachusetts, and one distribution center in Maine.
 The purchase marked the firm's expansion into New England.

-In August 2016, O'Reilly entered the Pittsburgh market with the acquisition of the five-store Frank's Auto Supermarket chain.

-On October 26, 2016, O'Reilly announced that it was acquiring Bond Auto Parts, a 51-store chain headquartered in Vermont with locations in New Hampshire, Massachusetts, and New York as well.

-On November 13, 2018, O'Reilly announced that it was acquiring Florida-based Bennett Auto Supply, a 33-store chain headquartered in Pompano Beach.
+In August 2016, O'Reilly Auto Parts entered the Pittsburgh market with the acquisition of the five-store Frank's Auto Supermarket chain.
+On October 26, 2016, O'Reilly Auto Parts announced that it was acquiring Bond Auto Parts, a 51-store chain headquartered in Vermont with locations in New Hampshire, Massachusetts, and New York as well.
+On November 13, 2018, O'Reilly Auto Parts announced that it was acquiring Florida-based Bennett Auto Supply, a 33-store chain headquartered in Pompano Beach.

-On August 20, 2019, O'Reilly Auto announced it would acquireMexico's Mayasa Auto Parts.
-This marked the company's first venture into international markets.
-Mayasa had five distribution centers, 20 company stores, and more than 2000 independent jobber locations throughout Mexico.

-In late May 2020, several O'Reilly Auto parts stores were damaged by vandalism and looting during the George Floyd protests in Minneapolis–Saint Paul, with five stores being destroyed by arson.